A Nonparametric Off-Policy Policy Gradient: Error Analysis of Nonparametric Estimates

 Building on Theorem~\ref{theorem:biasnadaraya} we show that the solution of the NPBE is consistent with the solution of the true Bellman equation.
 Moreover, although the bound is not affected directly by $\beta(\state)$, a smoother sample distribution $\beta(\state)$ plays favorably in the bias term (a low $L_{\beta}$ is preferred). \begin{theorem}{} Consider an arbitrary MDP $\mathcal{M}$ with a transition density $p$ and a stochastic reward function $R(\svec, \avec) = r(\svec,\avec) + \epsilon_{\svec, \avec}$, where $r(\svec,\avec)$ is a Lipschitz continuous function with $L_R$ constant and $\epsilon_{\svec, \avec}$ denotes zero-mean noise.
 Assume $|R(\svec, \avec)|\!\leq\!R_{\text{max}}$ and a dataset $D_n$ sampled from a log-Lipschitz distribution $\beta$ defined over the state-action space with Lipschitz constant $L_{\beta}$.
 Let $V_D$ be the unique solution of a nonparametric Bellman equation with Gaussian kernels $\psi,\varphi,\phi$ with positive bandwidths $\hvec_{\psi},\hvec_{\varphi}, \hvec_{\phi}$ defined over the dataset $\lim_{n\to\infty} D_n$.
 Assume $V_D$ to be Lipschitz continuous with constant $L_V$.
 The bias of such estimator is bounded by

-where $\overline{V}(\svec) = \EV_{D}[V_D(\svec)]$, $\text{A}_\text{Bias}$ is the bound of the bias provided in Theorem~\ref{theorem:biasnadaraya} with $L_f\!=\!L_R$, $\hvec\!=\![\hvec_{\psi},\hvec_{\varphi}]$ and $d\!=\!d_s\!+\!d_a$.\footnote{Complete proofs of the theorems and precise definitions can be found in the supplementary material.} \end{theorem} Theorem~\ref{theorem:ultimate} shows that the value function provided by Theorem~\ref{theorem:fixedpoint} is consistent.
+where $\overline{V}(\svec) = \EV_{D}[V_D(\svec)]$, $V^*(\state)$ is the fixed point of the classic Bellman equation, $\text{A}_\text{Bias}$ is the bound of the bias provided in Theorem~\ref{theorem:biasnadaraya} with $L_f\!=\!L_R$, $\hvec\!=\![\hvec_{\psi},\hvec_{\varphi}]$ and $d\!=\!d_s\!+\!d_a$.\footnote{Complete proofs of the theorems and precise definitions can be found in the supplementary material.} \end{theorem} Theorem~\ref{theorem:ultimate} shows that the value function provided by Theorem~\ref{theorem:fixedpoint} is consistent.
 Moreover, it is interesting to notice that the error can be decomposed in $A_\text{Bias}$, which is the bias component dependent on the reward's approximation, and the remaining term that depends on the smoothness of the value function and the bandwidth of $\phi$, which can be read as the error of the transition's model.

 The independence from the sampling distribution suggests that, under these assumptions, nonparametric estimation is particularly suited for off-policy setting, as the bias is not affected by different behavioral policies.
 More in detail, the bound shows that smoother reward functions, state-transitions and sample distributions play favorably against the estimation bias.